TL;DR

 Dublin keeps the 2019 planning framework:

-- Short-term letting = a letting not exceeding 14 days.
+- Short-term letting means a letting that does not exceed 14 nights.

-- You can let your entire PPR short-term for a cumulative 90 days per calendar year while you’re away.
+- You can let your entire PPR on a short-term basis for a total of 90 nights per calendar year while you are away.

-- Beyond 90 days, or any non-PPR used for short-term letting, generally requires change-of-use planning permission.
+- If you go beyond 90 nights, or you use any non-PPR for short-term letting, you will usually need change-of-use planning permission.

 Citizens Information provides a plain-English summary consistent with the above.